nikitavoloboev/data/health/nutrition/cooking/recipes.md

 ## Favourite
 ### Feta cheede & tomatoes salad
 I add chopped tomatoes and feta cheese together.
-I then add garlic, some salt and lemon and mix.
+I then add garlic, some salt with lemon and mix.

 Really simple to make, has some calories due to feta cheese and tastes amazing.
 I also add it as a side dish often to other meals like salmon.